bil-bas/throckmorton/README.md

 * Goblin archers - small, weak, try to stay at range and shoot arrows
 * Orcs - medium strength
 * Ogres - high damage and health, but slow
-* Ticks - tiny, weak, but very fast-moving
+* Ticks - tiny, weak, but very fast-moving.
+Afraid of water!

 Objects
 -------